msembinelli/questrade-google-apps-script/README.md

 With the same script ID set the redirect address of your Questrade Personal Apps to:
 `https://script.google.com/macros/d/{SCRIPT ID}/usercallback`
+Make sure you click the '+' sign after entering for questrade to save the callback.

 Login to clasp:
 `clasp login` or `sudo clasp login`